 top of page

 I came across this analogy a few years ago, just a few months before Anton died, in a BBC 2 documentary called Alastair Campbell: Depression and Me.
-During the programme, Alastair is trying to ascertain why he suffers from periodic depression, and visits a Genetic Counsellor in Toronto, named Dr Jane Austin, who has a cool way of explaining the role of genetics in mental health.
-You can watch the full documentary here
+During the programme, Alastair is trying to ascertain why he suffers from periodic depression, and visits a Genetic Counsellor in Toronto, named Dr Jane Austin, who has a cool way of explaining the role of genetics in mental health using the analogy of the jar.
+Readers in the UK can watch the full documentary here

 This picture is supposed to be an empty jar, which represents your life.